-Visitors pod at Ty Hendy safely reunites families!
+Visitors pod at Ty Hendy safely reunites families during the global pandemic

 Ensuring the individual’s we support maintain regular contact with their loved ones, including visits where possible, has been a top priority for our services throughout the COVID pandemic as we understand the vital role this connection plays to the ongoing health and wellbeing of the people we support and their families.